HHorsley/cis196_hh/hh_app/README.txt

 OVERVIEW:
 - url: http://duecourse.org
 - heroku: http://duecourse.herokuapp.com
+- Use a fake @wharton.upenn.edu email to sign up (there's a validator that requires that email type, but it doesn't confirm that it's a real email)
 - CSS: You'll see in the headers of the view layouts that I'm pulling in Bootstrap from a CDN.
 I then modify the CSS on most pages in the header (in the future I'd use a seperate CSS file which is better form but didn't make sense here).
 There's a ton of custom styling.
 There's also occasionally styling in the body of the html, but I tried to keep that to a minimum (again, I know it's undesirable; I'd like there to be less).
 - JavaScript: I used JS on the new course creation view (to highlight helper text on hover for the form).
 I also used JS on the show page for looking at an individual course so if you have already voted for a course, it doesn't accept a click (even though the database is smart enough to reject a second vote and the styling makes the button look grayed out if you've voted already using erb, it was necessary to have the JS because if you clicked, it would refresh the page).
 -Gems: I used several Gems.